Nigel Dakin: Career

 Following university, Dakin returned to the Army, serving in West Germany and Northern Ireland.
-In 1993 he was mentioned in dispatches for gallantry while serving with the Intelligence Corps in Northern Ireland and between 1994 and 1996 served as a Staff Officer in the Ministry of Defence advising the Defence Secretary (Michael Portillo) and Chief of the Defence Staff (Field Marshall Peter Inge) on matters relating to the Irish Peace Process.
+In 1993 he was mentioned in dispatches for gallantry while serving with the Intelligence Corps in Northern Ireland and between 1994 and 1996 served as a Staff Officer in the Ministry of Defence advising the Defence Secretary (Michael Portillo) and Chief of the Defence Staff (Field Marshal Peter Inge) on matters relating to the Irish Peace Process.

 In 1996, Dakin accepted a position within the Foreign and Commonwealth Office (FCO).
 He first lead staff groups involved in Russia and later on Counter Terrorism and, promoted to Director, he served on the executive board where he oversaw organisational transformation.
 Concurrently, he was invited by the then Chief of the General Staff, General Sir Nick Carter, to serve as the civilian Non-Executive Director on both the Army No. 1 Board and the Army Higher Honours Committee, a position he retained until 2019.

 While overseas Dakin served as First Secretary (Political) in Nigeria (1998–99) and India (1999–2001) and then as the Political Counsellor in Pakistan (2007–2010) and Afghanistan (2012–2013).
 He served twice in the British Embassy in Washington DC: first from 2005 to 2007 working with the US Administration of George W. Bush on Iraq, Afghanistan and Counter Terrorism and again between 2016 and 2019 as the Senior National Security Official to the UK Ambassador to the United States.